Elenkosz/rivus/doc/contribution.rst

 .. note::

-  Unittests are criteria for pull-request acceptance.
+  Unit tests are criteria for pull-request acceptance.

-As several bug could have been avoided with unittests, we want to embrace testing in the development work-flow.
+As several bugs could have been avoided with unit tests, we want to embrace testing in the development workflow.

 You can find and extend the tests in :file:`rivus-repo/rivus/tests/test_*.py` Just add your own test_subpackage.py and start with the following skeleton:

 .. code-block:: python

   import unittest
-  # import what you want to test with absolute path.
+  # import what you want to test with an absolute path.
   # If I want to test line_length from main.rivus:
   from rivus.main.rivus import line_length